Seven (1995 film): Religion and order

 Somerset characterizes Doe's murders as his sermons to the masses.
 According to Dyer and author Matthew Saunders, Doe conducts a violent crusade, illustrating the consequences of moral decay and sin, based on his interpretation of Christian ideology, in a city similar to the biblical Sodom and Gomorrah.
-Writer Patricia Moir suggests that theorists in the late 1990s believed societal norms in North America were diminishing due to the decay of social meta-narratives of order created by religion, science, and art, and that in absence of these paradigms, all that remains is the chaos of existence.
+Writer Patricia Moir suggests that theorists in the late 1990s believed societal norms in North America were diminishing due to the decay of social meta-narratives of order created by religion, science, and art, and that in the absence of these paradigms, all that remains is the chaos of existence.
 Somerset tries to create order using the ticking of a metronome to disguise the disordered noise of sirens and screams outside his apartment.
 (Note: Attributed to multiple references:) Dyer wrote that Somerset's smashing of the metronome signifies his acknowledgment of the city's darkness.
 Doe creates order by filtering literature about the seven deadly sins and works by authors such as John Milton through a lens of religious fanaticism.
 He believes his purpose is God-given, which is reflected in the opening credits depicting Doe cutting the word "God" from a dollar bill.

-Doe rationalizes that everyone is guilty of sin or wishing ill on other sinners, including himself, hence his plan involves his own death.
+Doe rationalizes that everyone is guilty of sin or wishing ill on other sinners, including himself, hence, his plan involves his own death.
 (Note: Attributed to multiple references:) Goldberg suggests that Doe is the true sin of wrath, evidenced by his violent acts.
-His resigned acceptance of the envy sin after assigning wrath to Mills is, according to Goldberg, because there is no other sin for him to take and he is conscious sin will not end with his death.
+His resigned acceptance of the envy sin after assigning wrath to Mills is, according to Goldberg, because there is no other sin for him to take, and he is conscious that sin will not end with his death.
 Doe's transfer of wrath to Mills demonstrates the infectiousness and pervasiveness of sin.
 Mills's killing of Doe can be considered an act of justice, eliminating a remorseless force of evil, although his motivation is purely for revenge.

-Professor Philippa Gates suggests that the greatest fear Doe represents is the possibility he is right, as his challenging of sinners is informed by Roman Catholic doctrine.
-Mills is ostensibly the hero and Doe the villain, but from Doe's perspective his victims were not innocent, drawing justification from biblical precedent.
+Professor Philippa Gates suggests that the greatest fear Doe represents is the possibility that he is right, as his challenging of sinners is informed by Roman Catholic doctrine.
+Mills is ostensibly the hero and Doe the villain, but from Doe's perspective, his victims were not innocent, drawing justification from biblical precedent.
 The idea that Doe's crimes could be defended as a means of redeeming the city creates a paradox where Mills, responsible for two deaths, is portrayed as a hero, while Doe, a murderer, is considered evil.